 These numbers hopefully paint a picture of how competitive Pacific Beach’s real estate market is.

-- These numbers are medians, meaning that half of the homes sold for more than 97.5% (houses) and 101% (condos) of list price, and half of them sold for below that.
+- These numbers are medians, meaning that approximately half of these homes sold for more than list price, and half sell for below list price.

 To help illustrate this point, I’m going to give an example that’s not 100% correct, but will hopefully help conceptualize these numbers:

 For every three homes that come on the market:

 - One will sell for more than the listed price